neovarier/advanced_lane_detection/writeup.md

 R = ((1+(2Ay+B)^2)^1.5)/|2A|

 The radius of curvature is computed for both left and right lanes.
+The function is find_curvature in Cell 12

-Average radius of curvature is calculated.
+The following code is present in function detect_line() in Cell 13 Average radius of curvature is calculated.

 R_average = (R_left + R_right)/2